Love the look of dried orange slices in garlands and other festive decorations? Here’s how to dry orange slices perfectly every time!

 That’s all there is to it!

-They’re now ready for making garlands, adding to wreaths, or dressing up gift wrapping.
+They’re all ready for making garlands, adding to wreaths, or dressing up gift wrapping.
 Don’t forget you can actually eat them too, or even add one to a steaming mug of cider.

-I’ll be putting up a tutorial about garland-making later this week, so come back soon and I’ll show you my favorite way to use them!
+I’ll be putting up a tutorial about garland-making later this week, so come back soon and I’ll show you my favorite way to use all those beautiful dried orange slices.
+Don’t forget to save some for a wreath too – they look amazing in a simple wreath with dried fruit and herbs.
+Most of all – have fun!